NYUDataBootcamp/Book/pandas-input.md

 # Pandas 1:  Data input

 ---
 **Overview.**  We introduce "packages" -- collections of tools that extend Python's capabilities -- and explore one of them:  Pandas, the Python package devoted to data management.
-We use Pandas to read spreadsheet data into Python and describe the "dataframe" this produces.
+We use Pandas to read spreadsheet data into Python and describe the "DataFrame" this produces.

-**Python tools.**  Import, Pandas, reading spreadsheet files, dataframes, series, columns, index.
+**Python tools.**  Import, Pandas, reading spreadsheet files, DataFrames, series, columns, index.

 **Buzzwords.**  Package, csv file, API.